philippgille/hello-netcoreapp/README.md

 ### FDD

-As mentioned before, you need to have the .NET Core runtime installed for running the FDD.
+Depending on the operating system you use when building, there are multiple FDDs:
+- hello-netcoreapp_v0.1.0_netcoreapp2.0 (when built on Windows and Linux)
+- hello-netcoreapp_v0.1.0_net451 (when built on Windows)
+- hello-netcoreapp_v0.1.0_net461 (when built on Windows)

+> Note: For running `hello-netcoreapp_v0.1.0_netcoreapp2.0` you need to have the .NET Core runtime installed.
+The other FDDs are for Windows only and do *not* require any runtime being installed.
+Windows already comes with the full .NET Framework, so those FDDs work out of the box.
+Use the `net461` version for up-to-date Windows systems and the `net451` one for Windows 8.1 and Windows Server 2008 R2.

 You can copy the archive (`hello-netcoreapp_v0.1.0_netcoreapp2.0.zip` or `hello-netcoreapp_v0.1.0_netcoreapp2.0.tar.gz`) to wherever you want to run the app, extract the archive and run: